0xpedrojorge/Rust_Interpreter/README.txt

 2. Handle binary operators '-', '*', '/', '%'.
 You'll need to:

-a) Modify the parser / scanner by defining / recognising a new tokens for each operator, and also operator associativity and precedence.
+DONE a) Modify the parser / scanner by defining / recognising a new tokens for each operator, and also operator associativity and precedence.

-b) Add new rules to the grammar for 'expr'.
+DONE b) Add new rules to the grammar for 'expr'.

-c) Modify the 'eval' function in 'interpreter.c'.
+DONE c) Modify the 'eval' function in 'interpreter.c'.

-d) Test with examples that make use of the new operators, for instance the available 'example3.txt'.
+DONE d) Test with examples that make use of the new operators, for instance the available 'example3.txt'.

 e) Define a new file printAbsTree.c and define there a C function printExpr(Expr* exp) which prints the abstract syntax tree stored in the Expr C structure exp.